 Effective January 1, 1998, Capital Area District Library commenced official operations pursuant to the March 10, 1997 signed District Library Agreement.
 The District Library Agreement was originally entered into by the County of Ingham, except for the City of East Lansing and small portions of White Oak and Locke Townships, and the City of Lansing.
 In February 1999, three additional participating municipalities were recognized by the original participants - Delhi Township, Meridian Township and the City of Williamston.
 The Library is funded primarily through property taxes, state aid, penal fines, and donations.
-The voters of the district approved a 1.56 mill tax for a four-year period, which began with a tax levy effective December 31, 2010.
-This millage provides funding of Library operations through December 31, 2014.
-In August of 2014, the voters of the district approved another 1.56 mill tax for a four-year period.
-This tax levy will be effective December 31, 2015 and will provide funding of Library operations through December 31, 2018.
+The voters of the district approved a 1.56 mill tax for a four-year period, which began with a tax levy effective December 31, 2014.
+This millage provides funding of Library operations through December 31, 2018.